KV-2 German Captured Type Soviet Heavy Tank Trumpeter 1/35

 I’ll make the KV-2 tank captured by the German army.

-I could easily assemble it because there was not so many parts like German tanks.
+I could easily assemble it because there were not so many parts like German tanks.

 Ｉ’m now crazy about the Zimmerit Coating roller.
 I imagine this captured KV-2 was remodeled and given the coating around the autumn of 1943.
 There might have been a vehicle that had survived tenaciously in the north or Yugoslavia or Norway that the region which the battle front line did not drastically move so much.

-It is tricky atmosphere.
+It is a tricky atmosphere.
 I can’t say whether it is Germany or the Soviet Union.
 But it looks very strong.

 At the back of the turret, I also easily gave the coating.
 German army equipped with a shell rack, a spare jerrican, and the additional rack.

 Ｉ made the pistol port by myself.
 And spare caterpillar was also attached on the turret side like Tiger II.

 An original hatch was made an open state.

 Base paint of dark yellow.

 It is fiction, of course, I painted like this to refer Ferdinand’s camouflage painting of Kursk battle, the 654th heavy tank destroyer battalion.
 It is self-confidence, but this camouflage painting is good looking and matched with big turret and body as Ferdinand.

 The tank commander and his assistant at the hatch of KV-2.
-It seems to take aboard on U boat since the turret is fairly at high position.
+It seems to take aboard on U boat since the turret is fairly at a high position.

 I tested the method of making the arm by the woody putty which was introduced in Armor Modeling Magazine.
 I noticed that I forgot to remove the parting line of the officer’s hand…..

 I made this Russian captured KV-2 tank.

 Whether it had really existed, I had given Zimmerit Coating which was German tanks characteristic point.